Hair Transplant . Symptoms guide

 Can you send results directly to my surgeon?

 Yes.
-You receive the report; you can forward it or we can email it to a named clinician on your written authorisation.
+You receive the report; you can forward it, or we can securely transfer your records directly to your surgical team's clinical inbox upon receiving your formal consent.